phpDocumentor/phpDocumentor/docs/guides/templates/twig.rst

 .. _Composer's autoloading functionality: https://getcomposer.org/doc/04-schema.md#autoload

-Your extension class may optionally implement ``phpDocumentor\Plugin\Twig\ExtensionInterface``, which will cause your constructor to be passed additional information about the project and transformation.
+Your extension class may optionally implement ``phpDocumentor\Transformer\Writer\Twig\ExtensionInterface``, which will cause your constructor to be passed additional information about the project and transformation.

 Global Variables
 ----------------